undergrad-partner-school

 Student Organizations

-There are 115 student organizations and groups with open membership at this school.
-That includes sororities and fraternities.
-The percentage of male students who are members of organizations is 12 and female students 13.
-The student organization that gathers the largest number of students is Interfraternity Council, followed by International Student Association and Honor Student Association.
-Other popular organizations among the students at Loyola University New Orleans are Black Student Union and Panhellenic Council.
+This school has 115 open-membership student organizations you can participate in.
+This number includes sororities and fraternities.
+The most popular student organization is Interfraternity Council, followed by International Student Association and Intramurals.
+Other popular organizations among the students at Loyola University New Orleans are Student Government Association and Panhellenic Council.

 Student Services

-At Loyola University New Orleans, there are many amenities required for a comfortable and safe life on campus.
+Loyola University New Orleans has a number of services crucial for a pleasant and safe life on campus.

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+There are 24-hour emergency phone and alarm devices.
 There are electronically operated dormitory entrances.
-There is a round-the-clock security patrol.
-The transport/escort service operates during late hours.
+There is a 24-hour security patrol.
+The late-night transport/escort service is available.

 Career Services